HumanSignal/label-studio/docs/source/guide/start.md

 ---
 title: Start Label Studio
 type: guide
-tier: all
+tier: opensource
-order: 206
+order: 110
-order_enterprise: 110
+order_enterprise: 99
 meta_title: Start Commands for Label Studio
 meta_description: Documentation for starting Label Studio and configuring the environment to use Label Studio with your machine learning or data science project.
-section: "Import and Export"
+section: "Install"

 ---